lorixlou/disaster-response-pipeline/README.md

 7. Plotly

 All requirements packages details can be found in file requirements.txt
-### Data wrangling and model training<a name="data"></a>
+### ETL pipeline<a name="data"></a>
-In /data, run the following line to generate the database:
+In /data, run the following line to run ETL pipeline that cleans data and stores in database:

 `python process_data.py disaster_categories.csv disaster_messages.csv database_filename.db`

+### NLP and Machine Learning Pipeline<a name="nlpml"></a>
-After the database is generated, switch to /models, run the following line to train the model:
+After the database is generated, switch to /models, run the following line to ML pipeline that trains classifier and saves:

 `python train_classifier.py ../data/database_filename.db clf_model.pkl`